-- Neutralization is counter-functional only to the extent that it induces not only homophony, but ambiguity. - Neutralization is likely to never induce significant homophony/ambiguity of word meaning. - Neutralization may become extensive, but only provided that significant homophony/ambiguity is not induced.
+- Neutralization is counter-functional only to the extent that it induces not only homophony, but semantic ambiguity; semantic ambiguity is thus argued to be a stealthy but powerful factor in sound change. ("From small things, big things one day come".) - Neutralization is likely to never induce significant homophony/ambiguity of word meaning. - Neutralization may become extensive, but only provided that significant homophony/ambiguity is not induced.